ShahrzadDG/Jewelry-Customer-Data-Analysis-using-AI/Data analysis/README.md

 - Cleaned and structured the data to analyze products, brands, prices, ratings, and review text.

-Built brand-level performance metrics:
+- Compared brands performances:

-  aggregated product ratings at brand level
+  -- aggregated product ratings at brand level

   used a weighted score to avoid bias from products with very few reviews